Cancun seeks F1 date with two track projects

 The other racetrack project is contemplated in the project called “Cancun 2050”, document consulted by the research area of ESPN Digital, and in this the father of Checo Pérez, Antonio Pérez.
 Unlike the one being planned in Tulum, this one will be located near the entity’s airport.

-“Within the Cancun 2050 development zone, the inclusion of the project called Cancun Airport Terminal, a housing and entertainment macro-project, and the development of a project for the Cancun Autodrome, Convention Center, Exhibitions, Concerts and the uses of character is foreseen. associated with it ”, reads the document consulted by this medium.
+“Within the Cancun 2050 development zone, the inclusion of the project called Cancun Airport Terminal, a housing and entertainment macroproject, and the development of a project for the Cancun Autodrome, Convention Center, Exhibitions, Concerts and the uses of character associated with it ”, reads the document consulted by this medium.

-The “Cancun 2050” plan is backed by FONATUR and also makes arrangements with the FIA to have a date of Formula 1, once built.
+The “Cancun 2050” plan is backed by FONATUR and also takes steps with the FIA to have a date of Formula 1, once built.

 The race for a competition of the highest category of motorsports is in the South of the Mexican Republic, although only one of the two projects that have been postulated will be able to materialize.